CollinHerber/cnst-wiki-content/PlayerHouses.md

 > IMPORTANT! | You will also not be able to bring any companions with you, unless you're using a companion that's scripted to effectively teleport to you all the time no matter what.
 It would be best to leave your companion/s behind.
 > Clockwork should still work if you just HAVE to have them along, but some things may seem a bit weird, and story-wise you're really intended to be alone. {.is-warning}
 </details>

+> More information for the mod can be found here: https://www.nexusmods.com/skyrimspecialedition/mods/4155 {.is-info}

 # Editor's Notes

-> This list is still very much a work in progress, as I am learning what it takes to get each house as I play through the modpack.
+> This list is still very much a work in progress, as I am learning what it takes to get each house as I play through the modpack. {.is-info}

-> Feel free to edit/add in anything you think would fit into the page.
+> Feel free to edit/add in anything you think would fit into the page. {.is-info}